-If you are interested in participating in the free lead and copper sampling that will take place in October 2019, and your home fits the criteria of being built between 1983-1986 and you have City water, please email Summer Kessler, Outreach Coordinator, Summer.Kessler@palmbayflorida.org.
+If you are interested in participating in the free lead and copper sampling and your home fits the criteria below please email the Outreach Coordinator at firstname.lastname@example.org.

 Palm Bay Utilities is lining sewers to address locations in the condition assessment needing repair.
 Typically, construction will occur from 7:00 a.m. until 5:00 p.m., Monday through Friday.
 Traffic will remain unobstructed.
 Road closures and detours are not anticipated.

 Please be aware that while work is being performed on the sewer main your service will temporarily be unavailable until work is complete.
 Water usage should be limited during both the cleaning and lining process.
 During this process the door notification you received 24 - 48 hours in advance of construction will let you know more information regarding these restrictions, and when to expect them.

 The sewer clean-out is the access point to the sewer system for necessary cleaning and maintenance.
 Sewer clean-outs are typically made of PVC piping and are located approximately three to five feet from a home or business and the city connection is usually located about fifteen feet from the road.